-A key idea introduced in [12, 19] was to separate, for any application, the data and model components which were merged together in the original Ogre analysis.
-In Big Data problems, naturally the data size is large and this normally is the focus of work in that area.
-However, a model is essential to interpret data and this is, of course, a concern of the rapid advances in machine learning and our SPIDAL library realizes the model algorithms.
-Note the size of a model can be much smaller than the data such as in algorithms like clustering and dimension reduction.
-However, in applications like deep learning and topic modeling, the model can be huge.
-Parallelism has to be considered carefully both for data and models [19] and this leads to a new convergence programming paradigm.
-Turning to simulations where HPC has been most extensively explored, we again find that the applications contain both data and model, but typically it is now the model that is always large.
+A key idea introduced in [12, 19] was to separate for any application, the data and model components which were merged together in the original Ogre analysis.
+In Big Data problems, naturally the data size is large and this normally is the focus of work in this area.
+However, a model is essential to interpret data and this is of course the concern of the rapid advances in machine learning and our SPIDAL library realizes the model algorithms.
+Note the size of a model can be much smaller than the data as in algorithms like clustering and dimension reduction.
+However, in applications like deep learning and topic modelling, the model can be huge.
+Parallelism has to be considered carefully both for data and model [19] and this leads to a new convergence programming paradigm.
+Turning to simulations where HPC has been most extensively explored, we again find that applications contain both data and model but typically it is now the model that is always large.
 For example, if one is solving particle dynamics or partial differential equations, then the model is the large numerical representation, while the data can be relatively small as in boundary conditions.
 On the other hand, there are examples like data assimilation for climate forecasting and data visualizations produced by simulations, where the data can be quite large.
-Data is often static between iterations (unless streaming) while model parameters vary between iterations.
+The data is often static between iterations (unless streaming) while Model parameters vary between iterations.

-We suggest that as long as one carefully compares apples with apples (e.g. Big Data model component with simulation model component), one can find many points of similarity between Big Data and simulations.
-This will yield methods to support both with a common architecture that is separate in the handling of the different data and model components but NOT separated by the application type: Big Data and Simulation.
+We suggest that as long as one carefully compares apples with apples (e.g. Big Data model component with simulation model component), one can find many points of similarity between big data and simulations and see how to support both with a common architecture that is separate in the handling of the different data and model components but NOT separated by the application type: Big Data and Simulation.